AdBOOST/documentation/_posts/2017-02-06-google-spreadsheet-feed.md

 This tutorial is currently under development.
 Thank you for your patience.

-In the meantime, you can ask any questions regarding this topic at support@adboost.sk
+In the meantime, you can ask any questions regarding this topic at <a href="mailo:support@adboost.sk">support@adboost.sk</a>.